 UK’s most innovative healthcare startups

 As the world went into lockdown, businesses and innovators rallied together in response to the outbreak of Covid-19.
-Health companies joined forces with startups.
+Health companies joined forces with medical startups.
 Leading pharmaceutical brands invested in research.
 Thousands united to support the government and our National Health Service.

 Since the pandemic, the NHS has ramped up its use of technology and innovation more than ever before.
-Remote consultation software grew by two-fold whilst investors offered funding to digital startups supporting those in self-isolation.
+Remote consultation software grew by two-fold whilst investors offered funding to digital healthcare startups supporting those in self-isolation.

 As the need for faster, more creative solutions rises, as does the market for new health tech.